himanshujena64-dot/YSTST1/README.md

 2. Go to https://share.streamlit.io → New app → pick your repo/branch → main file `app.py`.
 3. Before or after first deploy, go to App Settings → Secrets and paste your TOML (same content as your local `secrets.toml`).
 4. Deploy.
-The public URL is shareable; only people with the OpenAI/Drive keys can ever see those keys — they're never exposed to end users of the app.
+The public URL is shareable; only people with the Gemini/Drive keys can ever see those keys — they're never exposed to end users of the app.

 ## Notes & gotchas

-- **Cost**: every row in your Excel = one paid OpenAI image call.
-Check pricing at https://openai.com/api/pricing before running a 500-row sheet.
-- **Rate limits**: the app pauses briefly between calls; if you hit rate limits on a large batch, lower batch size or add a longer delay in `app.py`.
-- **Model choice**: `gpt-image-1` is OpenAI's newest image model; `dall-e-3` and `dall-e-2` remain available.
-Pick from the sidebar.
+- **Free tier limit**: Gemini's free tier allows up to 500 image generations per day and roughly 10 requests/minute.
+A row-by-row batch over ~10 prompts may need brief pauses — the app already adds a small delay between calls.
+- **Aspect ratio**: pick `9:16` in the sidebar for vertical formats like YouTube Shorts;
+  `1:1`, `16:9`, and others are also available.
+- **Model**: uses `gemini-2.5-flash-image` (the current non-preview Gemini image model).
 - **Public Drive links**: by default, uploaded files are set to "anyone with the link can view" so you can share them.
 Remove that block in `drive_utils.py` if you want files to stay private to the service account + people you manually share with.